 A pair of bike racks are available near the front entrance of our building, facing Marshall Street NE.

 A Nice Ride bike docking station is also located less than one block away, at the corner of Marshall Street NE and Lowry Avenue.

-You can take a virtual tour of our facility via Google Street View.
+You can also take a virtual tour of our facility via Google Street View.

 Classroom 108, commonly referred to as the “Dry Classroom,” is our largest classroom and typically used for more formal meetings and presentations.
 The classroom can accommodate groups up to 60 depending on table and chair arrangement.

-The Stormwater Park and Learning Center features a small kitchen, with separate windows facing both Classrooms 108 and 113.
+The Stormwater Park and Learning Center features a small kitchen, with separate windows facing both Classrooms 108 (the “Dry Classroom”) and 113 (the “Wet Classroom,” not available for rental).
 The kitchen is not certified for the preparation of food; only catered food is allowed.